JackWanaCode/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

  - If the number of arguments is not 3, your program has to:

-   - print Usage: ./100-my_calculator.py <a> <operator> <b> followed with a new line
+   - print Usage: ./100-my_calculator.py a operator b followed with a new line
    - exit with the value 1

  - operator can be:

-   - + for addition
+   - \+ for addition

-   - - for subtraction
+   - \- for subtraction

-   - - * for multiplication
+   - \* for multiplication

-   - - / for division
+   - \/ for division

  - If the operator is not one of the above: